JonathanPhillips/Jon_Challenge/README.md

 ###
 This terraform plan will create a VPC with two subnets, 2 EC2 instances running NGINX, and an ALB in front of the 2 instances.

+## Testing with Terratest (In Progress)
+For the test, you will need to install GoLang cd into test and
+* go mod init test
+* go mod tidy
+To run the test it self which will do the same terraform init and terraform apply, it will also validate the public IP is responding with a 200 code and the Hello World page:
+* go test -v -run TestTerraformAwsHelloWorldExample -timeout 30m